 All schools in the District shall operate closed campuses.
 Students are required to stay on campus from their arrival until dismissal at the end of the regular school day.
-Unless given permission to leave the campus by a school official.
-Students must sign out in the office upon their departure.
+Students may be given permission to leave the campus by a school official and must sign out in the office upon their departure.